 - Cocking of the radiator is usually caused by scale formation.
 This is particularly common in motorists who have at least once poured ordinary water into the engine cooling system.
 To avoid this, find out what must be poured into the engine cooling system.

 - Sometimes the radiator is clogged with a mixture of oil and antifreeze.
-This happens if engine oil enters the cooling system for some reason.
-For example, when there’s a hole in the engine cylinder block.
+This happens if motor oil enters the cooling system for some reason.
+For example, when there’s a hole in the engine block or head gasket.
 An oil leak may not be visible, and the coolant will eventually turn into jelly, which clogs the inner cavities of the heat exchanger.

 Below we have identified the malfunctions, let’s look at how to repair the heaters with our own hands.